Migrating data from Elasticsearch to Yandex Managed Service for OpenSearch

 Install the following tools:

-You can provide data from the Elasticsearch cluster as the admin user with the superuser role; however, it is more secure to create separate users with limited privileges for each task.
+You can deliver data from the Elasticsearch cluster as admin with the superuser role; however, however, a more secure strategy is to create dedicated users with limited privileges for each job.
 To do this, create a user to execute the transfer:

 -